awsdocs/aws-kms-developer-guide/doc_source/grant-manage.md

-The following example use the `CreateGrant` operation to create a grant that allows the [GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html) and [Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) operations\.
+The following example uses the `CreateGrant` operation to create a grant that allows the [GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html) and [Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) operations\.
 It saves the grant token that `CreateGrant` returns in the `token` variable\.
 Then, in a call to the `GenerateDataKey` operation, it uses the grant token in the `token` variable\.

 ```
 # Create a grant; save the grant token